Houston Forecast: Hot, chance for rain Friday

-Friday is shaping up to be warm with a chance for scattered thunderstorms, according to Chief Meteorologist David Paul.
+Friday is shaping up to be warm with a chance for scattered thunderstorms, according to KHOU 11 Meteorologist Brooks Garner.

 Temps will be in the low- to upper-90s Friday through the weekend.
 There's a 30-percent chance for rain Friday.